MichaelCurrin/jekyll-theme-quickstart/docs/notes.md

 # Notes

-Explanatory dev notes around where the pieces from and how they work.
+Explanatory dev notes to myself around where the pieces from and how they work.

+## Docs

+For a full theme, include a screenshot in `README.md`.

 ## Install path